brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

 category: Development
 ---

+> This is really not so much a weekend build as a when-I-find-time build.
+It'll be a running log of my overall thought process and the execution of creating an application with React Native.

 #Stay Hydrated, Friends

 Let's build a water tracking app.
 The focus is going to start with the front-end, user-oriented needs.
 So, what am I building: